 The Story Behind the Adidas Speed Factory Experiment

-Adidas wanted to reshape how shoes reach stores and customers.
+However, it fell short due to high costs and operational challenges.
 So the company sought to upend the traditional model of manufacturing shoes in bulk at distant Asian factories by creating hyper-local “micro-factories” that could respond rapidly to local market needs.

-The issue of rising labor costs in Asia and long shipping times made the company rethink its entire supply chain.
-Launched in the mid-2010s, the Adidas Speedfactory experiment sought to bring production closer to consumers and cut delivery time from months to weeks.
+The issue of rising labor costs in Asia and long shipping times prompted the company to rethink its entire supply chain.
+Launched in the mid-2010s, the Adidas Speedfactory experiment aimed to bring production closer to consumers and reduce delivery time from months to weeks.

-The plan was to build high-tech factories in Germany and the U.S. These plants used robots, 3D printing, and digital design to make shoes faster.
-Adidas believed they could produce shoes customized for local tastes with fewer delays.
+The plan was to build high-tech factories in Germany and the U.S. These plants utilized robots, 3D printing, and digital design to produce shoes more efficiently.
+Adidas believed they could manufacture shoes customized for local tastes with fewer delays.

 The Speedfactory was built on three promises: